Expert Interview with David Reese, MD, on cancer prevention and precision medicine

 Posted on July 01, 2020 –

-Dr. Hayes is Professor of Breast Cancer Research and Internal Medicine at the University of Michigan Rogel Cancer Center, Ann Arbor, MI.
+and Internal Medicine at the University of Michigan Rogel Cancer Center, Ann Arbor, MI.
 He is a world-renowned medical researcher and oncologist in the field of breast cancer.
 He has been involved in cancer research and treatment since 1982.
 Dr. Hayes is a specialist in translational research, an area of research that moves pure scientific discoveries from the laboratory to the clinic.
 He is a pioneer in tumor biomarker research and has largely contributed to the discovery and development of biomarkers currently used to guide the treatment of breast cancer patients.
 Dr. Hayes has played a critical role in setting up guidelines to standardize diagnostic tests to ensure that every cancer patient can be tested in a consistent manner across the US.
 His achievements in translational medicine have been recognized by the prestigious Gianni Bonadonna Breast Cancer Award (2007) from the American Society of Clinical Oncology (ASCO).
 In addition to his research, he plays leadership roles at ASCO and was elected ASCO President for a three-year term from 2015 to 2018.
 In this interview, Dr. Hayes takes us back to the discovery of the first biomarker for breast cancer.
 He tells us how combining laboratory discoveries with clinical observations and the development of guidelines can lead to reliable diagnostic tests that help treat breast cancer patients.
 Then he gives us an outlook on what the future of biomarker discovery holds.
 Disclosures: Dr. Hayes receives research funding from Menarini Silicon Biosystems and CELLSEARCH®.
 He is the named investigator on a patent related to circulating tumor cells and receives royalties from CELLSEARCH®.

 Could you tell us about your research interests?